What is MIG Welding? You’ll find out here through words, images, and a MIG welding introduction video what MIG welding is.

 And is now popular among home welders wanting to repair and mend metals around their home and yard.

-First let me Explain the Welding part of MIG Welding
+First know about the Welding part of MIG Welding

 At its simplest level, MIG welding is the process of joining two separate pieces of metal.